TheExpertNoob/Anycubic-Prusa-i3-2016/README.md

-Build with Visual Studio Code with PlatformIO Extension (probabaly others)
+Build with Visual Studio Code with PlatformIO Extension (probabaly others).
+Flashed the .hex file with Cura via USB.
+(Check your jumper for DC <-> USB and dont fry a board like I did!)

-## Updated to v1.1.0 to add Auto Bed Mesh Leveling.
+## Customized for Auto Bed Mesh Leveling with a TL-W5MC1 Sensor.

+# Below is the Marlin stuff.

 # Marlin 3D Printer Firmware